HollyWd/Emboy/notes.md

 `../build/disassembler toto`

 -Wall = warnings exigents
--funsigned-char : define char as unsigned
+-funsigned-char : define char as unsigned char
+-g : change symbol table and debug metadata such that the code can be debugged with `gdb` -pg : with this, the executable can be profiled with `gprof`

 #Debug
 `$g++ -Wall main.cpp -o my_prog -g #Compile with -g option`